 Cost: $100 (valid for five years)

 How to pay: Many credit cards cover the full cost of Global Entry (GE), including popular travel cards like the Chase Sapphire Reserve, Amex Platinum, Capital One Venture X, etc. It is not uncommon for someone to hold multiple cards that each offer this benefit, and since your Global Entry application payment can be made with any credit card (doesn't have to match the applicant name), you can choose to gift this credit to a friend/family or use someone's card to pay for yours.
-Additionally, Amex Platinum authorized users actually get their own TSA/Global Entry credit, and the main cardholder can actually add up to 99 no-fee Amex Platinum "Gold" authorized user cards (I know it's confusing, and this is different from the Amex Gold card, but yeah...banks), thereby essentially generating up to 100 "GE/TSA Pre credits" for this benefit at no extra cost.
+Additionally, Amex Platinum can add up to 99 no fee Amex Platinum "Gold" authorized user cards (I know it's confusing, and this is different from the Amex Gold card, but yeah...banks) cards, each coming with their own TSA/Global Entry credit.
+In other words, for the price of paying 1 annual fee for the Platinum card, you can essentially get up to 100 "GE/TSA Pre credits" no extra cost (see screenshot below).
 Good for large families I guess?

 CLEAR is a privately-run program that has partnered with the TSA to allow you to skip the "ID verification" step of the typical airport security check.
 Instead, you will use your biometrics at a dedicated lane to verify your identity, and proceed to the appropriate security lane (this is where having both CLEAR and TSA PreCheck comes in handy!).

 Eligibility: U.S. citizens and permanent residents (officially).
 However, in practice, there are many data points showing anyone with a valid state issued license/ID should be able to get approved.
 There are many CLEAR free trial options available, so you can give it a try and only pay after you have been approved.